 Long-term episodic memories are mainly controlled by the hippocampus, which is located in the temporal lobe.
 The motor cortex stores your procedural memory.

 Trauma to any of these areas of the brain can result in memory problems after TBI.

 Examples of Memory Problems After TBI

-The most common memory problem after TBI is difficulty converting short-term memories into long-term memories.
+The most common memory problem after TBI causes you trouble with converting short-term memories into long-term memories.

 This doesn’t mean you forget things that happened in your past.
-Usually those memories are stable.
 It just means you have a hard time creating new memories.

 For example, with this type of memory loss, you might:

 - Forget important details of a conversation

 - Lose track of time and feel unsure of what day it is